 The Graduate School has established a Graduate School COVID-19 E-GAP Fund for graduate students with high demonstrated financial need to assist with emergent expenses due to this crisis.
 The application can be found in UFunds, listed under “Graduate School E-Gap Funds.”
 As always, we will give these requests the fullest consideration that our available resources will permit.

 Students may also apply for an emergency short-term loan of $500.
 Short Term Loans are available to graduate students who are currently enrolled at Brown, do not owe an outstanding short term loan, and are requesting funds to cover an emergency.
 These funds are not intended to cover tuition, fees, room, board, or other expenses that are charged to the student account.

-The Graduate School is able to offer all services and support virtually.
+The Graduate School is able to offer all services and support virtually and in planning for in-person appointments in the Fall.
 The best way to reach the Graduate School with questions is to email [email protected].
 Deans and staff can meet with you remotely by phone or zoom.
 You can make a remote meeting appointment with the Associate Dean of Student Support, as well.